We’ve received a number of inquiries about building germination chambers so we have decided to provide some consolidated resources and guidance.

 Sealing of both the structure and insulation is important for maintaining both temperature and humidity.
 Caulking of lumber seams can help prevent air leakage there.
 Insulation adhesive can be used to join seams between insulation panels or between insulation and framing and can be used to bond multiple layers of insulation together.
 Insulation tape or greenhouse poly repair tape can be used to seal seams as well.
 Canned spray foam can be used to close up larger holes that are required for routing the wires of thermostats, lighting, and heaters.

 Germination generally requires 65-85 F and germination temperature can be very specific to the crop.
-Higher temperatures are not always better and promotes drying of the soil.
+Higher temperatures are not always better and promote drying of the soil.

 The heater can be easily controlled with a thermostat.
 Good, digital thermostats can be ordered with pre-wired plugs to make installation easy for the electrical novice.
 Remember that with most digital thermostats the sensing probe can be located quite a distance from the location being controlled.
 This means you can position the display and control panel where it is convenient for you even if the chamber is tucked into a corner or under a bench.